torvalds/linux/Documentation/driver-api/hsi.rst

     |            |                                 |               |
     +------------+                                 +---------------+

-HSI Subsystem in Linux
+HSI Subsystem in GNU/Linux
 -------------------------

-In the Linux kernel the hsi subsystem is supposed to be used for HSI devices.
+In the GNU/Linux kernel the hsi subsystem is supposed to be used for HSI devices.
 The hsi subsystem contains drivers for hsi controllers including support for multi-port controllers and provides a generic API for using the HSI ports.